coder/coder/docs/admin/workspaceproxies.md

 # Deploy a workspace proxy

 Each workspace proxy should be a unique instance.
 At no point should 2 workspace proxy instances share the same authentication token.

+Workspace proxies can be used in the browser by navigating to the user `Account -> Workspace Proxy`

 ## Requirements